The Hemingford Pavilion Newsletter

-Tim yet again did a magnificent job with the All Stars (U7s), despite over twice the number he expected turning up.
-Paul, Keelan and Kate took on the U9s who played some great cricket with some genuine superstars amongst them.
+Tim yet again did a magnificent job with the All-Stars (U7s), despite over twice the number he expected turning up.
+Paul, Keelan, and Kate took on the U9s who played some great cricket with some genuine superstars amongst them.
 Stuart and Dave introduced the U11s to hardball and despite the absence of an U13s team manager, we managed to recruit Mike from Aspired Coaching just in time to ensure we got a team out.
-We have around 8 boys and girls playing for Hunts County with the same again nominated for trials next year which shows just how much talent and potential we have coming through.
+We have around 8 boys and girls playing for Hunts County with the same again nominated for trials next year which shows just how much talent and potential we have come through.

 HPCC Youth Team Coordinator